 This lesson gives students the opportunity to understand and appreciate the power of art to tell stories, communicate ideas, and promote understanding of the world around us.
 In this lesson, students learn about images created by people in pre-history and the stories those pictures tell -- both for the people who created them and for us today as we try to understand what life was like many, many years ago.

 How has art been used throughout history to tell stories or to show us what people in other times and places considered important?

-Verbally demonstrate an understanding of how paintings and drawings help convey significant ideas and events and how people today understand the past from putting together stories and history from these images.
+Explain how paintings and drawings help convey significant ideas and events, and how people today understand the past from putting together stories and history from these images.

 Explain how pictures function as symbols, recognizing the way in which the relationship between pictures and words allows images to convey meaning.

-Understand how to "read" a picture and put together a series of images in a way similar to that of putting together words to form a story and gain knowledge about the past.
+Analyze and organize a series of images in a way similar to that of putting together words to form a story and gain knowledge about the past.